evanjo03/minerva-assignment/README.md

 ## Future Improvements

 There are definitely a few things that can be improved with this feature.
-As the application grows, it would make sense to set up build steps that include things like potentially minifying js, css and other assets.
+As the application grows, it would make sense to set up build steps that include things like potentially minifying/compressing js, css and other assets.

 ## Deployment